heroku/heroku-sbt-plugin/README.md

 herokuAppName in Compile := "your-heroku-app-name"
 ```

-Now, if you have the [Heroku Toolbelt](https://toolbelt.heroku.com/) installed, run:
+Now, if you have the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed, run:

 ```sh-session
 $ sbt stage deployHeroku
 ```

-If you do not have the toolbelt installed, then run:
+If you do not have the CLI installed, then run:

 ```sh-session
 $ HEROKU_API_KEY="xxx-xxx-xxxx" sbt stage deployHeroku